- story by MaterialDistrict

 The material in the photo is laminated with recycled polyester fabric.

-The natural neoprene can be used for a variety of application, including wetsuits.
+The natural neoprene can be used for a variety of applications, including wetsuits.

 The company is working on domesticating the Russian dandelion and guayule as alternative sources of plant-based rubber.